androdlang/PBRComposer/doc/PBRComposerDoc.md

 ### CleanUp
 Clears the entire graph to its initial state.
 A confirm message dialog will be shown before this action takes place.
 ### About
-Shows the Aboutbox for furter information
+Shows the Aboutbox for further information.